-According to the Carbon Disclosure Project (CDP), Scope 3 upstream carbon emissions (which result from activities of assets not owned or controlled by the reporting organisation) are on average 11.4 times higher in the supply chain than in operations themselves.
+According to the Carbon Disclosure Project (CDP), Scope 3 upstream carbon emissions (which result from activities of assets not owned or controlled by the reporting organization) are on average 11.4 times higher in the supply chain than in operations themselves.
 Therefore, companies can reduce their carbon footprint significantly by focusing on their supply chains.

 Access to finance will determine how fast physical supply chains can transform, especially if new technologies are needed during the transition process, according to N. L. N. Swaroop, director of alternate and ESG distribution at HSBC.
-“This is not just about trading patterns and human behaviour — it’s a fundamental change in the way goods are manufactured, the way they are consumed, and how businesses trade goods and services.”
+“This is not just about trading patterns and human behavior — it’s a fundamental change in the way goods are manufactured, the way they are consumed, and how businesses trade goods and services.”